null Skip to main content

 You can't measure a crooked car on a crooked surface.
 Get the basics right first.

-• Air up the tires to 22 psi, all four corners.
+1. Air up to 22 psi at all four corners.

-• Match your tire sizes — same size on the front pair, same size on the rear pair.
-Mixed sizes will skew every measurement that follows.
+2. Match your tire sizes — same size on the front pair, same on the rear.
+Mixed sizes skew every measurement that follows.

-• Park on a flat, level surface.
+3. Park flat and level.
 A concrete shop floor is ideal.
-A sloped driveway is going to lie to you.
+A sloped driveway will lie to you.

 1. Fender height — from the ground straight up to the top of the fender arch.